On pp elimination and stability in a continuous setting: Introduction

 Our results, expressed somewhat informally, are: \begin{Theorem} (informal version.)
 Assume $M$ to be saturated (in the appropriate sense).
 Then two finite tuples with the same $pp^{*}$-type have the same type.
 We conclude that $Th_{CL}(M)$ is stable, as well as every formula being equivalent (in a suitable approximate sense) to a suitable combination of $pp^{*}$-formulas and negated $pp$-formulas.

 \end{Theorem}

 The precise statements, in light of the ``theory" developed in the next section, appear in Theorem 3.3, Corollary 3.8, and Remark 3.7.

-Thanks to Ehud Hrushovski and Tommy Kucera for some comments when the second author gave a preliminary talk on this material in Spring 2021.
+Thanks to Ward Henson, Ehud Hrushovski and Tommy Kucera for communications about continuous logic and the material in this paper.
 Kucera pointed out the possible connection to his own work on the model theory of topological modules in the Flum-Ziegler logic $L_{t}$ \cite{Kucera}.

-We would also like to thank Ward Henson for many discussions about continuous logic in its various forms, as well as for encouraging us in the current project.